MediaComem/comem-archioweb/guides/deploy-in-the-cloud.md

 $> echo node_modules > .gitignore
 ```

-Your `.gitignore` file should look like this:
+The contents of your `.gitignore` file should look like this:

 ```txt
 node_modules